Wondering how Pinterest uses your custom descriptions and titles? We’ve got the official scoop for you in this blog post!

-Pinterest has long used descriptions as a way to deliver relevant content to your feeds.
-And over the years, they've played around with the placement of the descriptions and even introduced Pinterest titles into the mix.
+Your Pinterest descriptions and titles are a way to deliver relevant content to your feeds.
+And over the years, Pinterest has played around with the placement of the descriptions and even introduced Pinterest titles into the mix.

 Today, we're going to share the latest information on Pinterest descriptions and titles so you know exactly how they're being used and where to find them.